The six dumbest ideas in computer security? 🤔

 Why are users expecting to get E-mails from banks where they don't have accounts?
 Most of the problems that are addressable through user education are self-correcting over time.
 As a younger generation of workers moves into the workforce, they will come pre-installed with a healthy skepticism about phishing and social engineering.

 Giving people a healthy skepticism about phishing and social engineering is exactly what "educating users" means in this context!
-He's literally saying "don't educate users because the problem is self-correcting through users getting educated"!
+He's literally saying "don't educate users because it doesn't work and also the problem is self-correcting through users getting educated"!

 Dealing with things like attachments and phishing is another case of "Default Permit" - our favorite dumb idea.
 After all, if you're letting all of your users get attachments in their E-mail you're "Default Permit"ing anything that gets sent to them.
 A better idea might be to simply quarantine all attachments as they come into the enterprise, delete all the executables outright, and store the few file types you decide are acceptable on a staging server where users can log in with an SSL-enabled browser (requiring a password will quash a lot of worm propagation mechanisms right away) and pull them down.
 There are freeware tools like MIMEDefang that can be easily harnessed to strip attachments from incoming E-mails, write them to a per-user directory, and replace the attachment in the E-mail message with a URL to the stripped attachment.
 Why educate your users how to cope with a problem if you can just drive a stake through the problem's heart?